Jason-pixel425/componentLibrary/components/Banner/Banner documentation.md

 - .banner-message-desc
     - targets optional banner description.

-**Note that, one or more of these classes may be applied and to different element**
+**Note that one or more of these classes may be applied and also to different elements**